 It does not help when confusion is added to chaos.
 This reminds us of the need to bring clarity to another confusing word.
 Cosmos is another word for the universe, as used in cosmology (the study of the cosmos or universe).
 The problem is that it derives from the Greek word kosmos which was in general use for the ‘world’, rather than the ‘universe’.
 While some people misuse the word universe for the world, we see similar confusion the other way round, in using the Greek kosmos ‘world’ for ‘the universe’.
 The Greek kosmos is used with this worldly sense 186 times in the Christian New Testament and it occurs 28 times in the Septuagint (LXX) version, an early Greek translation of the Hebrew Old Testament but, significantly, with a different meaning.

 So where did the ‘Universe’ interpretation come from?
 The basic meaning of the verb kosmeo is to bring order out of confusion, to arrange things in an orderly fashion, but the meaning and application of the noun kosmos have changed over time so that at least four different phases of meaning have been identified.
-It was applied at an early period to ornaments and jewellery, and we can see to the present day this root idea in the word ‘cosmetics’.
-Such was Pythagoras‘ admiration for the star-studded heavens, like jewels scattered in an orderly fashion over the heavens, that he is accredited with being the first to apply kosmos to the heavens.
+It was applied at an early period to ornaments and jewellery, and to the present day we can see this root idea in the word ‘cosmetics’.
+Such was Pythagoras’ admiration for the star-studded heavens, like jewels scattered in an orderly fashion over the heavens, that he is accredited with being the first to apply kosmos to the heavens.
 Some say he used kosmos for the whole material Universe, including the Earth, but others think he confined kosmos to the star-studded heavens.
 Conceptually and etymologically, the latter seems more appropriate.

 Pythagoras pre-dates the Greek LXX translation of the Bible and his usage is seen throughout the LXX, where kosmos is used for ornaments, jewellery and the ‘host’ or stars of heaven, and its later application to the world, as in the Greek New Testament, is wholly absent.